Keeping pharmacy profile information up-to-date

 About the LPC code

-LPC names within datasets
+LPC names in NHS datasets

 Mailing lists

-Community Pharmacy England email updates include options to ‘unsubscribe’ or ‘update your profile’ at the bottom of each email.
 See also: Community Pharmacy England mailing list sign-up.
-The sign-up option is also found at the bottom of each Community Pharmacy England webpage.
+This option is also available at the bottom of every Community Pharmacy England webpage.

 NHS Profile Manager